UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 ## Step 3 - Initial setup

-Download the appliance and prep the virtual disk (vhdx) for the ASDK.
+Download the appliance and prep the virtual disk (VHDX) for the ASDK.

 Implement the following steps from the Microsoft documentation: